-- Implementation of a range of activities in accordance with the Portfolio No.1 Agreement. - Deliver a range of additional RD&E projects including: - Biosecurity molecular screening using eDNA technology; - Computer vision weeds ID App; - Coordination of a National Environment & Community Biosecurity RD&E Strategy; and - o Increased support for established vertebrate pest National Coordinators. - Continued promotion of invasive species best practice management, such as the upgrading of PestSmart and WeedsAustralia online toolkits. - Launching and further establishment of the Invasive Species Solution Trust and Public Fund to diversify revenue streams for the Group and facilitate tax deductible donations to the Group. - Jointly hosting the Australian Biosecurity Symposium. - Approving one new Associate Members during the year ended 30 June 2022 bringing the total number of associates to 5.
+- Implementation and finalization of a range of activities in accordance with the Portfolio No.1 Agreement, including publishing of all outputs. - Deliver a range of additional RD&E projects including: - Computer vision weeds ID App; - o Coordination of a National Environment & Community Biosecurity RD&E Strategy; - Increased support for established vertebrate pest National Coordinators; - o Genetic biocontrol Technology for mouse management; and - o Enhanced preparedness to diagnose 200+ priority pests and diseases of NSW and Australian Agriculture. - Continued promotion of invasive species best practice management, such as the upgrading of PestSmart and WeedsAustralia online toolkits. - Operation of the Invasive Species Solution Trust and Public Fund to diversify revenue streams for the Group and facilitate tax deductible donations to the Group.

-How these Activities assist in achieving the Group's objectives:
+How these Activities assist in achieving the Group's objectives